Show All Answers

 All citizens are encouraged to use roofing contractors who are registered with the city and are members of the North Texas Roofing Contractors Association.
 A searchable website is available at https://www.ntrca.com/

-The 2018 International Residential Code (IRC) adopted by the City of North Richland Hills requires roof sheathing to meet Table R503.2.1.1(1) and typically requires a minimum of 7/16 inch thick sheathing.
-Additionally, section R905 of the IRC requires asphalt shingles to be applied in accordance with the applicable provisions of the code AND the manufacturers installation instructions.
+The 2018 International Residential Code (IRC) adopted by the City of North Richland Hills requires roof structural panel sheathing (OSB and plywood) to meet Table R503.2.1.1(1) and typically requires a minimum of 7/16 inch thick sheathing.
+Table R803.1 is used for solid lumber sheathing (such as 1 X 8’s) and requires a minimum of 5/8 inch decking where rafters are spaced 24 inches on center.
+Additionally, section R905 of the IRC requires asphalt shingles to be applied in accordance with the applicable provisions of the code AND the manufacturers installation instructions (which ever is the most stringent).

-Please know that the city does not make citizens replace 3/8 inch roof sheathing if it is still in good condition; and presumes that the sheathing met the code at the time it was originally installed.
-In fact, the IRC still allows appropriately rated 3/8 inch roof sheathing to this very day; however, this product is difficult to locate.
-Please be advised that there are occasions where the shingle manufacturer’s installation instructions are more restrictive than the IRC by mandating that their shingles be installed on 7/16 inch or thicker roof sheathing in order to honor their product's warranty.
+Please know that the city does not require citizens to replace 3/8 inch plywood roof panels if it is still in good condition; and presumes that the panels met the code at the time it was originally installed.
+In fact, the IRC still allows appropriately rated 3/8 inch roofing panels on rafters spaced 24 inches on center to this very day; however, this product has been difficult to locate.
+Please be advised that there are occasions where the shingle manufacturer’s installation instructions are more restrictive than the IRC by mandating that their shingles be installed on 7/16 inch or thicker roof panels in order to honor their product’s warranty.

 In most cases a garage cannot be converted into a living area.
 According to the city's zoning ordinance, a home must provide at least two 9' X 18' covered parking spaces behind the front building line.
 As such, this requirement cannot be met when the garage is converted into a living space.